xonsh/xonsh/docs/envvars.rst

     * - XONSH_INTERACTIVE
       -
       - ``True`` if xonsh is running interactively, and ``False`` otherwise.
+    * - MOUSE_SUPPORT
+      - ``False``
+      - Enable mouse support in the prompt_toolkit shell.
+This allows clicking for positioning the cursor or selecting a completion.
+In some terminals however, this disables the ability to scroll back through the history of the terminal.
+        (Only usable with SHELL_TYPE=prompt_toolkit)
     * - XONSH_SHOW_TRACEBACK
       - ``False`` but not set
       - Controls if a traceback is shown exceptions occur in the shell.
 Set ``True``